Configure Podman Containers with Oracle Linux Automation Engine

 Introduction

-When running playbooks, Oracle Linux Automation Engine runs the tasks on machines matching the hosts directive in the playbook.
+When running playbooks, Oracle Linux Automation Engine runs the tasks on machines matching the hosts: directive in the playbook.
 These hosts are typically defined in an inventory file and can either be remote or local.
 In this tutorial, we'll demonstrate how to run a playbook locally.

 Objectives

-In this lab, you'll learn to:
+In this tutorial, you'll learn to:

 • Run playbooks locally